Solved! The Best Paint to Use on Wood

 Prime your next painting project for success with our recommendations for the best paint to use on wooden surfaces throughout the home.

 Q: A few wooden surfaces in my home interior could use painting.
-What’s the best type of paint to use on wood—water- or oil-based?
-And what’s the best sheen?
+What’s the best paint for wood—water- or oil-based?
+And what sheen do I want?

 A: Wood is adaptable enough to receive either water- or oil-based paint, as long as you coat it with primer beforehand.
 But the myriad types of paint and sheen within these two categories can present you with a dizzying array of options at the paint store.
 Ultimately, the best type of paint and sheen to use depends on the wooden surface you’re painting.
 So, read on to learn which of the most common types of paints and sheens on the market are best suited for your wood painting project.

 Get to know paint options and their sheens.
 Water-based paint is sold at paint stores and home centers in traditional latex ($15 to $40 per gallon), milk ($15 to $25 per quart), or chalk varieties ($15 to $35 per quart), while oil-based paints are either alkyd-based (made with synthetic resins called alkyds; $20 to $50 per gallon) or plant-oil-based (made with linseed or other plant oils; $30 to $50 per quart).
 Traditional latex, alkyd-based, and plant-oil-based paint also come in a number of sheens—flat (matte), eggshell, satin, semi-gloss, and high gloss, in order of lowest to highest luster.
 You can expect to pay one to two dollars more per gallon for every step up on the sheen spectrum.
 Milk and chalk paint, which you can buy or DIY with good results, are naturally matte, so commercial cans of these paints don’t usually indicate a sheen.